Premium

 25 Dead in Fire at Birch by Romeo Lane restaurant in Arpora, GoaCharred remains of the Birch by Romeo Lane restaurant after a fire broke out, claiming the lives of 25 people, in Arpora on Monday.
 (Source: ANI)

-Brothers Saurabh and Gaurav Luthra, owners of Birch by Romeo Lane, the Goa club where 25 people died in a fire late Saturday night, have allegedly left the country and are believed to be in Thailand, top police sources have said.
+Brothers Saurabh and Gaurav Luthra, the owners of Birch by Romeo Lane, the Goa club where 25 people died in a fire late Saturday night, are believed to have left the country for Thailand, the Goa Police said in a statement.

 “Soon after the institution of an FIR, police moved swiftly and dispatched a team to Delhi to conduct raids on the addresses of the accused Gaurav and Saurabh Luthra.
 Since they were not available, a notice under the appropriate sections of law was pasted on their house.
-By the evening of December 7 (Sunday), a lookout circular (LOC) was issued against them by the Bureau of Immigration at the request of the Goa police,” a senior officer said.
+By the evening of December 7 (Sunday), a lookout circular (LOC) was issued against them by the Bureau of Immigration at the request of the Goa Police,” the statement said.

-“When the Bureau of Immigration at Mumbai was contacted, it was found that both the accused had taken a flight to Phuket at 5.30 am on December 7, that is, immediately after the incident, which had taken place around midnight,” said an officer.
+A senior police officer said the brothers were in Delhi when the incident happened on Saturday midnight.
+“When the Bureau of Immigration at Mumbai was contacted, it was found that both the accused had taken a flight to Phuket at 5.30 am on December 7, that is hours after the incident,” an officer said, adding that the Goa Police has reached out to the Interpol Division of the CBI to apprehend the two.

-In a statement posted on Instagram on Monday, Saurabh Luthra said, “The management expresses profound grief and is deeply shaken by the tragic loss of lives resulting from the unfortunate incident at Birch.
-In this hour of irreparable sorrow and overwhelming distress, the management stands in unwavering solidarity with the families of the deceased as well as those injured and conveys its heartfelt condolences with utmost sincerity.
-The management further affirms that it shall extend every possible form of assistance, support and cooperation to the bereaved and affected individuals, as they navigate through this period of immense anguish and adversity.”
+On Monday, Saurabh Luthra posted a statement on Instagram saying: “The management expresses profound grief and is deeply shaken by the tragic loss of lives resulting from the unfortunate incident at Birch.
+In this hour of irreparable sorrow and overwhelming distress, the management stands in unwavering solidarity with the families of the deceased as well as those injured… The management further affirms that it shall extend every possible form of assistance, support and cooperation to the bereaved and affected individuals.”

 Stay updated with the latest - Click here to follow us on Instagram